Komonodrg-portfolio/---N---Home_Lab_Networking/README.md

 d) Install Client Tools<br>

-**Windows:** Navigate to the folder where the Windows Client Tools.exe is located, double click it to run it:
+**Windows:** Navigate to the folder where the Windows Client Tools.exe is located, double click it to run it (click `Next` through each component install):

 <img src="images/ClientWIN1.png" width="400"/> <img src="images/ClientWIN2.png" width="400"/><br>

+**Linux:** The [instructions](https://github.com/SmartFinn/eve-ng-integration) for linux (mint/debian) involve a few more steps:

-Confirm you are able to access EVE-NG by opening up a web brower (Firefox/Chrome) and typing in the IP Address given by EVE-NG VM:
+e) Confirm you are able to access EVE-NG by opening up a web brower (Firefox/Chrome) and typing in the IP Address given by EVE-NG VM:
 <p float="center">
   <img src="images/EVENGVM13.png" width="400" />
   <img src="images/EVENGVM14.png" width="400" />